Pasanga: Plot

 The story unfolds in a dry and barren village.
 The protagonist Anbukkarasu (Kishore) wants to excel in life as a collector and is a precious child.
 He meets Jeevanandam (Sree Raam), the son of the school teacher Chokkulingam (Jayaprakash).
 The meeting occurs on the first day of school.
 In the long run, Jeeva develops an instant dislike for Anbu even when the good-hearted Anbu tries to befriend him.
 However, Jeeva continues to hate Anbu with a passion.
 Enters Manonmani (Dharini), Jeeva's cousin, who develops an affinity towards Anbu.
 This makes Jeeva detest Anbu further.
 Anbu excels academically and in extracurricular activities, which contributes to widening the rift between the two.
 Anbu's parents have different opinions on life, resulting in a fight between them that Jeeva uses as a means to hurt Anbu further.

 A fight between Anbu and Jeeva escalates to involve their parents, and this divides their families.
 The elders smooth out their differences when Jeeva's father speaks to Anbu's father about forgiveness, leading Anbu's father to get along better with his wife.
 In a twist, Meenakshi Sundaram (Vimal), Anbu's uncle, falls in love with Soppikannu (Vega), Jeeva's sister.
 The families unite when they agree to the marriage of Meenakshi Sundaram and Soppikannu, much to the chagrin of Jeeva and Anbu, whose rift deepens.

 At the end of their sixth grade, Jeeva's father asks the class to a write a letter about good and bad events in their past year, and this causes Anbu and Jeeva to share their feelings about one another.
 Anbu expresses his liking of Jeeva, while Jeeva continues to express his dislike of Anbu.
 However, Manonmani helps Jeeva understand that Anbu has changed his life for the better.
 When Anbu meets with a sudden accident, Jeeva's encouragement helps Anbu recover.
 Jeeva apologises, they become friends, and the film ends with Meenakshi Sundaram's marriage to Soppikannu.

 Production

 Pandiraj at the presentation of the film, during the 40th International Film Festival (IFFI-2009), at Panaji, Goa on 27 November 2009.

-Ramakrishnan was initially offered a lead role by Pandiraj, who was Ramakrishnan's colleague when they were assistants to director Cheran.
-As Ramakrishnan was busy with the shoot of Kunguma Poovum Konjum Puravum (2009), Vemal was cast in the role instead.
+Pasanga is the directorial debut of Pandiraaj.
+The script was rejected by at least 13 producers before Sasikumar accepted it.
+Ramakrishnan was initially offered a lead role by Pandiraaj, who was Ramakrishnan's colleague when they were assistants to director Cheran.
+As Ramakrishnan was busy with the shoot of Kunguma Poovum Konjum Puravum (2009), Vimal was cast in the role instead.